- 1 The commonalities between Garageband and Apple’s Logic Pro software.

-Send and return effects allow for parallel processing of signals.
+Send and return effects allow for the parallel processing of signals.
 This is especially useful for effects like reverb, where it is common to have numerous reverbs in a mix that is applied selectively to various tracks.

 This is great news for GB users who are starting to experiment with their mixes.
 However, parallel processing may also be utilized for other effects, such as parallel compression, which is a common approach.
 Additional Aux tracks can give versatility to the use of parallel compression.

 Although Logic and GarageBand have a number of the same plug-ins, Logic contains a significant number of additional plug-ins.
 In addition, several plug-ins’ feature sets are considerably simplified or decreased in the Garageband version.
 Still, the Logic version has much more granular control and a wider variety of configuration possibilities.

 An excellent illustration of this is the Compressor.
 While the Compressor in GarageBand only provides basic compression controls, the Compressor in Logic provides significantly more comprehensive options.
 It includes multiple emulators of vintage analog device compressors, each of which has its distinctive sound and response.

 The same is true for equalization; while both GB and Logic include the conventional Channel EQ, Logic also provides a library of Vintage EQ models, which give more excellent analog “character.”
 To mention a few of the most prevalent processing tools, Logic’s reverb possibilities and settings are far more extensive than GB offers.